Purchasing power

 How do taxes compare between Colorado and Michigan?

 Cost of living is only part of the picture — state income taxes also affect your take-home pay.
+Colorado has a flat income tax rate of 4.40%, applied to all taxable income equally.
+Michigan has a flat income tax rate of 4.25%, and some cities levy additional local income taxes.
 Use the Colorado vs Michigan paycheck comparison to see how a specific salary compares after federal and state taxes, FICA, and deductions.

 Where does this cost of living data come from?